 - Healthy-ish Cookies.
 Try these Carrot Cake Breakfast Cookies, or these delicious garbanzo bean chocolate chip cookies for a special treat.
 Make them half-size to help you not eat them too fast!
 Homemade Aussie Bites are also delicious for snacks or breakfast-on-the-road.

 - Chia Pudding cups.
-I blend up 2 tbsp chia seeds with 1 cup light coconut milk and some frozen fruit, with a little honey if needed, and let sit overnight.
+I stir together 2 tbsp chia seeds with 1 cup light coconut milk and some frozen fruit, with a little honey or maple syrup if needed, and let sit overnight.
 These little containers would be perfect for chia pudding, oatmeal, hummus, rice pudding, etc.

 - Bento Boxes.
 This is particularly fun for kids.
 Get a container, ideally with compartments, (a great plastic option is here and a glass version here that looks amazing!) and put their favorite fruits, vegetables, crackers, bread, beans, nuts, edamame, roasted chickpeas, or whatever else your children like.
 This is a fairly clean meal they can eat while sitting in their car seat.

 - Applesauce or fruit cups.
 Make sure they have no sugar added and fruit cups are packed in juice or water, not sugary syrup!
 These make a great non-perishable option to eat fruits.
 Click here to order 20 pouches for $10.